boxlegs/freer-samples/README.md

 Anyways, I though I'd make a tool to automate the submission process since

-- I feel awkward scanning a QR code
+- I feel stupid scanning a QR code in public
-- You get locked out via a Cookie named `party-time`, and I don't appreciate being cut off!
+- You get locked out via a Cookie named `party-time`, and I don't appreciate being cut off

-Additionally I wanted to see how this gizmo works from a black-box perspective!